HODL For These Common Crypto Terms

 Decentralized – Cryptocurrencies do not have a central computer or server that confirms transactions.
 They are “decentralized” – distributed across a network of several computer nodes.

-Decentralized Exchange – An exchange without a central authority, operating to facilitate peer-to-peer trading.
+DEX (Decentralized Exchange) – An exchange without a central authority, operating to facilitate peer-to-peer trading.
 Users retain full custody of their currencies, which remain distributed throughout the crypto network.

 Exchange Wallet – A web-based wallet hosted by an exchange (like Bittrex) for all your crypto assets.